Top Rated Bodily Injury Experts. Best Legal Strategies. No-Win No-Fee.

 - Sprain/Strain of the spine;

-Of course, people can get injured in countless ways and sustain various injuries.
+Of course, people can get injured in countless ways and sustain various injuries from slip and fall accidents.
 The above list is not exhaustive.

-How Our Dallas Slip and Fall Lawyers Can Help: Our Dallas premises liability attorneys can help you establish the mechanism of your injury.
-In particular, in slip and fall and trip and fall cases how you fell and/or landed and/or the positioning of your body can impact your premises liability claim value.
+Mullen & Mullen will establish the mechanism of your injury.
+In particular, in slip and fall accident cases, how you fell and/or landed and/or the positioning of your body can impact your claim value.

-Assistance With Obtaining a Law Loan in a Premises Liability Claim
+Obtaining a Law Loan in a Slip and Fall Case

-Do companies exist that will advance you money on a premises liability or negligent activity case in exchange for an interest in the potential settlement proceeds?
+Can you get an advance on a slip and fall case in exchange for an interest in the potential settlement proceeds?

 Yes.
 Most law loan companies, however, are more hesitant to advance money on these types of cases as opposed to a motor vehicle collision case.

-How Our Dallas Slip and Fall Lawyers Can Help: Most law loan companies will not advance you money unless you have an attorney.
-Our Dallas premises liability attorneys have established relationships with law loan companies who trust our ability to evaluate premises liability and negligent activity cases.
+Most law loan companies will not advance you money unless you have an attorney.
+Mullen & Mullen has established relationships with law loan companies who trust our ability to evaluate premises liability and negligent activity cases.

-What economic damages might you be entitled to in a premises liability or negligent activity case?
+What economic damages might you be entitled to in a Dallas slip and fall accident case?